-AGENCY: Oklahoma Department of Agriculture, Food, and Forestry (ODAFF)

-ACTION: Issuance of an AgPDES General Permit for CAFOs

-SUMMARY: ODAFF is proposing to reissue General AgPDES Permit No. OKG010000 for discharges from concentrated animal feeding operations (CAFOs) in Oklahoma (except Indian Country).
-This permit was originally issued by Environmental Protection Agency (EPA) Region 6 on January 30, 2012 with an expiration date of January 31, 2017, and reissued April 3, 2017 with an expiration date of April 2, 2022.
-The current proposal reflects the requirements contained in the Federal CAFO regulations at 40 CFR 122 and 412, and Oklahoma's AgPDES Rules at OAC

-35:44-1 and CAFO Rules at OAC 35:17-4.
+- AGENCY: Oklahoma Department of Agriculture, Food, and Forestry (ODAFF) - ACTION: Issuance of an AgPDES General Permit for CAFOs - SUMMARY: ODAFF is reissuing General AgPDES Permit No. OKG010000 for discharges from concentrated animal feeding operations (CAFOs) in Oklahoma (except Indian Country).
+This permit was originally issued by Environmental Protection Agency (EPA) Region 6 on January 30, 2012, with an expiration date of January 31, 2017, and reissued April 3, 2017, with an expiration date of April 2, 2022.
+The current permit reflects the requirements contained in the Federal CAFO regulations at 40 CFR 122 and 412, and Oklahoma's AgPDES Rules at OAC 35:44-1 and CAFO Rules at OAC 35:17-4. - ADDRESS: Oklahoma Department of Agriculture, Food, and Forestry Agricultural Environmental Management Services (AEMS) Division P.O.
+Box 528804 Oklahoma City, OK 73152-8804 e-Mail: AEMS.AgPDES@ag.ok.gov